KSepetanc/Bilevel-AC-OPF/README.md

 # Bilevel-AC-OPF

-This repository contains optimization code of the "Solving Bilevel AC OPF Problems UsingSmoothing Solution Techniques".
+This repository contains optimization code of the paper "Solving Bilevel AC OPF Problems Using Smoothing Solution Techniques".

 To run the code: